Model wearing Earthling costume on stage

 8. Are there any VIP packages to WOW?

-A World of WearableArt VIP table booking includes complimentary glass of bubbles on arrival, a pre-show dining experience and entertainment while dining, a selection of beverages, stage side seating for the awards show and a WOW Show Programme.
+A World of WearableArt VIP table booking includes complementary glass of bubbles on arrival, a pre-show dining experience and entertainment while dining, a selection of beverages, stage side seating for the awards show and a WOW Show Programme.

-VIP Table cost from NZD $4790 + GST for a table of 10.
+VIP Table cost NZD $4790 + GST for a table of 10.

 9. What is the best way to get to the WOW Show?